|

 lower lumbar 57°. |

-New improvement in
+New improvement in June: pelvic

-June: pelvic obliquity reduced Imaging
+obliquity reduced Imaging of June 9th

-tilted and analysis of the photographs showed a significant difference.
+analysis of the photographs showed a significant difference.
 Pelvic obliquity can be the consequence of unequal length of legs,

 but pelvis could also be shifted due to rotation in the lumbar part of the